 “Make it a point to meet with your local CVB/tourism office representatives and understand the programs they provide to hotels in your market.
 My experience shows that in most cases, you get out of these programs what you put into them,” Tim suggests.
 “By working with your CVB, you can often help influence how they position your market and your place within it.”

-Bonus: Setting the Right Price
+Bonus: Setting The Right Price For Your Accommodations

 We couldn’t have a guide about hotel marketing without acknowledging a pricing strategy.
 Revenue management can be a hotelier’s biggest headache.
 Especially if you’re independent or not managed by a big brand hotel chain, striking the balance between a profitable and a competitive rate can get tricky.

 One misperception is the idea that you should lower your rate or just randomly quote rates to see what sticks.
 That’s not good for the books, and it’s also not a solid marketing practice.

-To find your perfect price, you have to compare your hotel to other, similar hotels.
+To find your perfect price, you have to compare your hotel to other similar hotels.
 What are they charging?
 What are they offering?
 How are you similar?
 If you’re charging more, how do you justify it?

 There’s lots to think about when figuring out your price positioning.
 Patrick Landman helps hoteliers evaluate the value proposition of competitors and determine whether your price positioning strategy actually makes sense.
 Highly recommended reading.